CARomein/PageXML_Entity_Recognition_Resolutions_Overijssel/README.md

 ### Optimisation Tips

-- Process documents in batches of 100-200 files
+- Process collections in batches rather than all at once
 - Close unnecessary applications to free RAM
 - Use SSD storage for faster file I/O
 - After initial embedding download, processing is much faster
+- Select specific collections to process rather than entire archives

 ## Limitations